protocolbuffers/protocolbuffers.github.io/content/getting-started/pythontutorial.md

 iterate over the fields of a message and manipulate their values without writing your code against any specific message type.
-One very useful way to use reflection is for converting protocol messages to and from other encodings, such as XML or JSON.
+One very useful way to use reflection is for converting protocol messages to and from other encodings, such as XML or JSON (see [Parsing and Serialization](#parsing-serialization) for an example).
 A more advanced use of reflection might be to find differences between two messages of the same type, or to develop a sort of "regular expressions for protocol messages" in which you can write expressions that match certain message contents.
 If you use your imagination, it's possible to apply Protocol Buffers to a much wider range of problems than you might initially expect!

 Reflection is provided as part of the
 [`Message` interface](https://googleapis.dev/python/protobuf/latest/google/protobuf/message.html#google.protobuf.message.Message).